Boobathy13/WeatherAPI/README.md

-# 🌦️ Weather Data API
+# 🌦️  WeatherWise - Real-time Weather Dashboard

 ## 📌 Overview
-Weather Data API is a Spring Boot-based application that fetches real-time weather data using the Open-Meteo API.
+WeatherWise is a Spring Boot-based application that fetches real-time weather data using the Open-Meteo API.
 It takes a location as input, retrieves its coordinates, and then fetches the weather details, including temperature, wind speed, and weather conditions.

 ## ✨ Features
 - ✅ Get latitude & longitude for a location using **Geocoding API**